BlueBindy/schengen_calculator/README.md

 ![Screenshot of programme on page load](docs/docimages/screenshot-onstart.png "Programme screenshot before user entry")
 ## Page on submit
-This screenshot is what a user sees after they complete their trips.
+This screenshot is what a user sees after they finish entering their trips.
 They receive a message with the total days of their trips, their remaining visa-waiver allowance and confirmation that their results have been added to the central database.

 ![Screenshot of website page](/docs/docimages/screenshot-response.png "Screenshot of results message")